Dexter Holland: Music

-Holland started a punk band named Manic Subsidal in 1984 with his friend and cross-country teammate Greg K. Holland played the drums.
+Holland started a punk band named Manic Subsidal in 1984 with his friend and cross-country teammate Greg "K." Kriesel.
+Holland played the drums.
 The band was formed when they failed to get into a Social Distortion concert.
 After James Lilja was hired as their drummer, Holland switched to vocals and guitars.
-Noodles then joined on guitar, and Manic Subsidal changed their name to the Offspring in 1986.
+Kevin "Noodles" Wasserman then joined on guitar, and Manic Subsidal changed their name to the Offspring in 1986.
 After recording a demo in 1988, the Offspring signed a deal with a small-time independent record label, Nemesis Records, for whom they recorded their first full-length album, The Offspring, in March 1989.
 This album would eventually be re-issued in 1995, by Holland's own record label, Nitro Records.

 In 1991, the Offspring signed with Epitaph Records (home of Bad Religion, L7, NOFX, Pennywise and other similar bands).
 Their first release on the label was Ignition, which was released in 1992.
 Their last album for that label was 1994's Smash, which still holds the world record for most sales of an album on an independent label.
 The band then signed with Columbia Records in 1996 (after Brett Gurewitz, owner of Epitaph and guitarist for Bad Religion, sold the contract to Columbia, Holland claims) for whom they released their next six albums, Ixnay on the Hombre (1997), Americana (1998), Conspiracy of One (2000), Splinter (2003), Rise and Fall, Rage and Grace (2008) and Days Go By (2012).
 The albums Let The Bad Times Roll (2021) and Supercharged (2024) were released on Concord Records.
-Holland is one of the two members (along with Noodles) to appear on all of The Offspring's albums, and as of Greg K.'s split from the band in November 2018, he is the only remaining original member left.
+Holland is one of the two members (along with Noodles) to appear on all of The Offspring's albums, and as of Greg K.'s split from the band in November 2018, he is the only remaining original member.

 Holland sometimes plays the piano during live shows.
 Occasionally the band plays "Gone Away", with only Holland playing the song on piano.
 Holland sings in the tenor range.

 He is also one of the co-founders of the record label Nitro Records, which he operated from 1994 to 2013, along with former bandmate Greg K.